openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 When the cluster admin wishes to migrate a MachineSet from Machine API to Cluster API, the following procedure is required:
 1. Identify the MachineSet to migrate to Cluster API
 1. Use the `oc edit` or a patch command to update the value of the `spec.authoritativeAPI` field to `ClusterAPI`
-1. The migration controller verifies that the `Snychonrized` condition is currently set to `True`, verifying no long standing synchronization errors
+1. The migration controller verifies that the `Snychronized` condition is currently set to `True`, verifying no long standing synchronization errors
 1. The `status.authoritativeAPI` field is updated to `Migrating` by the migration controller
 1. The Machine API controller acknowledges the change and sets the `Paused` condition to `True`
 1. The sync controller ensures the latest changes are synchronised between the old authoritative resource and the new, the `status.synchronizedGeneration` is then updated to the current generation of the old authoritative resource